 Tannins are responsible for making witch hazel extract a natural astringent, since they remove excess oil from skin.
 This is the reason why witch hazel is one of the most popular natural acne treatments worldwide and is used in dozens of over-the-counter treatment gels, washes and lotions.
 When it comes to the products that you apply directly to your skin, you always want to treat the surface of your body how you would the inside: Avoid as many chemicals and toxins as possible.
 Witch hazel offers benefits over other beauty products because it’s completely natural, free of environmental pollutants, irritating ingredients, fake fragrances and other contaminants.

 In addition to tannins, witch hazel is high in compounds called “gallate esters,” which include proanthocyanidins, hydrolyzable tannins (galloylated sugars) and methyl gallate.
-Witch hazel extract is considered to be polyphenolic and has been shown to help inhibit cell proliferation in human cancerous cell.
-Studies show that witch hazel is capable of stopping mutated cell cycles and inducing apoptosis (death of dangerous cells).
+Witch hazel extract is considered to be polyphenolic and has been shown to help inhibit cell proliferation in cancerous human cells.
+Studies show that it is capable of stopping mutated cell cycles and inducing apoptosis (death of dangerous cells).
 (1)

 Because witch hazel is a natural antioxidant and anti-inflammatory, it’s effective as a “free radical scavenger,” meaning it helps protect against DNA damage and tumor growth.
 Oxidative stress and free radical damage build up over time from exposure to things like UV light, pollution, a poor diet, stress and so on.
 Plants like witch hazel that are high in polyphenols are the same kind used to create anti-aging nutritional supplements that slow down disease development by protecting cells.
 (2)